VegaDeftwing/OpGuidesHugoSrc/content/Music/Effects/filter.md

 Slew, in a circuits, is usually a bad thing.
 When working with digital circuits - circuits that operate on binary values, 1's and 0's - we want our voltages to be either high or low, so we really, really want clean square waves.

 Unfortunately, in reality we can't get perfect square waves.
 When transitioning from a low signal to a high signal or a high signal to a low signal, there's a bit of a curve.
-In digital circuit a lower slew - so longer transitions - is almost universally bad.
+In digital circuit a lower slew - longer transitions - is almost universally bad.

 {{< columns >}}

-So, what does this have to do with synths and filters?
-Well, a really basic tool for making the slew rate lower (longer transitions) is... a low pass filter.
+What does this have to do with synths and filters?
+Well, a basic tool for making the slew rate lower (longer transitions) is... a low pass filter.
 They're the same thing.

 **But,** some slew rate limiters can let us set the <u>rise</u> and <u>fall</u> times independently!